-Food Innovation: Recipes for Change Rebecca Chesney, Research Director, Institute for the Future (IFTF), Food Futures Lab
+Food Innovation: Recipes for Change Quinault Childs, Research Manager, Institute for the Future (IFTF), Food Futures Lab

-Rebecca Chesney will share IFTF’s groundbreaking Food Innovation: Recipes for the Next Decade.
-She’ll discuss how technology and social innovations will shape food, wellbeing, and resilience in the next decade, including such topics as:
+Quinault Childs will share IFTF’s groundbreaking Food Innovation: Recipes for the Next Decade.
+He’ll discuss how technology and social innovations will shape food, wellbeing, and resilience in the next decade, including such topics as:

 - New technologies that will support food choices, and the implications for trust and loyalty